BeyondMD/gitflow/README.md

 * `master`
 * `devel`

 The primary branch should be considered `origin/devel` and will be the branch where the source code of `HEAD` always reflects a state with the latest completed development changes for the next deployment cycle.
-As a developer, you will be branching and merging from `origin/devel` or an local `devel` that is updated with the latest changes from `origin/devel`.
+As a developer, you will be branching and merging from `origin/devel` or a local `devel` that is updated with the latest changes from `origin/devel`.

 Consider `origin/master` to always represent the latest code deployed to production.
 During day to day development, `master` will not be interacted with.

-When the source code in the devel branch is ready to be deployed, all of the changes will be merged into master and be given a release number following the semantic versioning standard.
+When the source code in the devel branch is ready to be deployed, a pull request will be created into master and be given a release number following the semantic versioning standard.

 ### Fast Workflow

 The fast workflow ephasizes getting commits into production as fast as possible.
 It is almost as if everything is a hotfix.

 When a repository uses the fast workflow, the Stable and Working instances are the same.
-This usually happens when a branch is extremely new and stability and uptime are not a priority.
+This usually happens when a repository is extremely new and stability, uptime, and versioning are not a priority.
 In this case there is only one evergreen branch and it should be called `master`.
-If you are working on a repository with the fast workflow in place then the Stable and Working instances and their respective branches should be considered the same in this document.
+If you are working on a repository with the fast workflow in place then `master` and `devel` branches should be considered the same in this document.
+In otherwords anytime you see `devel` replace it with master.

 ## Supporting Branches